slyde619/Todo/README.md

 # Todo-App

-This helps users make their tasks easy to use
+This help users make their tasks easy to use